Fantasia discography

 The discography of American R&B and gospel singer Fantasia, consists of seven studio albums and 24 singles.
 At the age of nineteen, she won the third season of American Idol, earning a record deal with 19 Entertainment and J Records.
 The season's coronation song, "I Believe", debuted at number one on the Billboard Hot 100.
 It also peaked at number one in Canada, in addition to reaching numbers four and twenty in Australia and New Zealand, respectively.

 Later in 2004, she released her debut studio album, Free Yourself, which debuted at number eight on the Billboard 200, and number two on the Top R&B/Hip-Hop Albums chart.
 It was eventually certified Platinum by the Recording Industry Association of America, and as of August 2010, has sold over 1.8 million copies in the US.
-The album spawned two US R&B top five singles include the title track, and "Truth Is".
+The album spawned two US Hot R&B/Hip-Hop Songs top five singles such as the title track and "Truth Is".
 "Baby Mama" was also released, and charted on the Hot 100, while "It's All Good" and "Ain't Gon' Beg You" were also released.
 After the release of her debut album, Fantasia also appeared on "Hypothetically", a single from Lyfe Jennings' album, Lyfe 268-192.